“Most people overestimate what they can get done in a year and underestimate what they can do in a decade.”

 As with most workflows, there are multiple ways you can set them up with Todoist.
 For Eat The Frog, we recommend one of two approaches: priority levels or labels.

 The easiest way to set up Eat The Frog in Todoist is with priority levels.
 Here’s how:

 Identify your most important task and mark it P1.
-You’ll need to be very disciplined with your use of “priority 1” as you’ll only get one P1 task per day.
+You’ll need to be very disciplined with using “priority 1,” as you’ll only get one P1 task per day.

 Create a new filter called “Today’s Frog 🐸” using the query “p1 & today”.
 This filtered view will show just your P1 tasks due today — in other words, your single frog for the day.

 Pin the filter to your favorites so it’s always visible above your project list in your left-hand navigation menu.

 (Optional) Set your Eat The Frog filter as your Start View in the General tab of your Todoist Settings so it’s the first thing you see when you open Todoist for the day.

 While you should only have one p1 task per day, you can identify all of your high impact tasks with the label @high_impact.
 When you’re ready to choose your frog for the next day, click on or search for the @high_impact label to view a full list of your most important tasks.